Use this button to switch between dark and light mode.

 Summary:

-Back in 2019, the ABA Legal Technology Survey reported that only 8% of respondents were using resources with artificial intelligence (AI).
+In 2019, the ABA Legal Technology Survey reported that only 8% of respondents were using resources with artificial intelligence (AI).
 In a few short years, however, AI has become a focal point in conversation within the legal industry and beyond.
-With the rise of new technologies like Chat-GPT, many attorneys are asking questions like:
+With the rise of new generative AI-powered technologies like ChatGPT, awareness and usage of AI is increasing as well.
+As a result, legal professionals are asking questions like:

 • How will AI change the tools and resources I currently use?